DestinyObs/terraform-ecs/README.md

    terraform destroy
    ```

-## Secrets Management (Coming Soon)

-The `secrets_manager` module will be integrated to securely store and retrieve secrets (e.g., database credentials, API tokens) using AWS Secrets Manager.

-## ECS Deployment (Coming Soon)

-The `ecs` module will be used to containerize and deploy applications using AWS ECS with Fargate, load balancers, and service discovery.

 ## Notes

 * Keep your Terraform backend secure and configure it for remote state storage in `backend.tf`.